 What is an editorial calendar?

 If the phrase, “editorial calendar” sounds intimidating to you, never fear!
-All an editorial calendar is is a plan for what you’re going to put on your blog.
+All an editorial calendar is is a plan for what you’re going to put on your blog (and/or across all your marketing channels).
 You can make this as complex as having a title and outline for each upcoming post on your blog and across all your social media.
 You can make it as simple as planning out what type of post you’re going to post when, and backing that up with a store of great post ideas.

-Getting an editorial calendar squared away is going to make it achievable for you to keep up with your blog and to come up with new content ideas as well.
+Getting an editorial calendar squared away is going to make it achievable for you to keep up with your marketing and to come up with new content ideas as well.

 To put together a good plan for your editorial calendar, first ask yourself these questions.
 They are adapted from what I asked Lauren, and helped us make a plan specific to her business, schedule, and personality.